jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

 # News

 - \[12/2024\] I successfully passed my PhD defense.
-Thanks to my advisors and all committee members for their invaluable guidance and support throughout this journey!
+Thanks to my advisors and all committee members for their invaluable guidance and support!
 - \[12/2024\] One paper on graph unlearning was accepted by **AAAI 2025**.
 - \[11/2024\] One paper on graph transfer learning was accepted by **KDD 2025**.